Jyothi181/Buffer-and-XOR-Layout/README.md

-# Buffer-Layout
+# Buffer-and-XOR-Layout
-This repository explains the layout of a buffer using Glade.
-Here, Buffer is implemented in CMOS logic.
+This repository explains the layout of a buffer and XOR using Glade.
+Here, Buffer and XOR are implemented in CMOS logic.
 It primarily focuses on the layout design and check for the DRC errors if any exist.

 # Table of Contents